 “It’s clear that COVID-19 is keeping people worried,” noted CEO Len Pagano.
 “We’re going to work with other non-profits to make sure we can protect ourselves the best,” he added.
 “We’re going to do more ‘think tank’ meetings in the coming months – to make sure we are Prepared – not Scared.”

 High-level non-profit executives who’ve attended included IAEM CEO Beth Armstrong (in photo on right); National Association of Counties (NACO) CEO Matt Chase and Iris-Sensing CEO Nguvi Kahiha.
 Topics included:

 - assessing the ‘best’ technology to distribute for future disaster recovery

-- our ‘new’ Safe America app, being distributed for Apple and Android smartphones
+- unveiling a new Safe America app, being distributed for Apple and Android smartphones and

 - training executives to become ‘CEOs’ (‘community enhancement officers’)

-Safe America will also unveil the WorldSafe Institute and members of our new ‘WorldSafe Alliance.’ and invited NGOs such as IAEM, DAV, MAP International, the Georgia Intellectual Property Alliance (GIPA), Knights of Columbus, ChildSpring International and SFM Charities are invited to become ‘Strategic Think Tank members.‘
+Safe America also unveiled the WorldSafe Institute and members of our new ‘WorldSafe Alliance.’
+NGOs such as IAEM, SBP, MAP International, the Georgia Intellectual Property Alliance (GIPA), Knights of Columbus, ChildSpring International and SFM Charities are invited to become ‘Strategic Think Tank members.‘